yjumpzhighy/vlm-action/explore/titok.md

 - 2D tokenizations (like maskgit) have inherent redundancies. e.g, one patch may fall into two similar token ids in codebook
 - set 1D latent embeddings as tokenzer. after concat with image patches embeddings, feedinto vit.
 In this way, the latent embeddings would learn the representation of image patches.
-- Use the latent embeddings into codebook, to get tokens and tokens id.
+- Use the latent embeddings into vector quantizer codebook, to get patchs tokens embedding and tokens id.
-- the tokens would be feedinto vit, and predict tokens id.
+- Concate mask tokens embedding with patchs tokens embedding and feedinto vit.
+In this way, the mask embeddings would be used as the representtion of patches, which then decode to a image directly.
+- No pretrained vae needed, it uses regular encoder and decoder structure

       #1. encode